This scheme is for individuals not yet in established academic posts, who wish to undertake a period of postdoctoral research.

 You will also be expected to have been awarded your PhD before you are eligible to apply.
 Applications from candidates who are still awaiting their viva by the time they submit the full application will not normally be accepted.

-The scheme is aimed at people who intend to pursue a long-term academic career exploring the ethical or social aspects of biomedical research or health interventions.
-The application must be sponsored by an established (and normally senior) member of the department in which the award is to be held.
+The scheme is aimed at people who intend to pursue a long-term academic career exploring the ethical or social aspects of biomedical research or health.

 Preliminary applications should be made in writing (preferably submitted to SEgrants@wellcome.ac.uk) and should include:

 - your name and contact details

 - your sponsor's name and contact details